 Onto a slightly different healthcare branding concept now, with ZocDoc a service that aids patients in finding a dentist, doctor, or practice in their local area.

-This company mixes patient care, tech and business development into one, as well as aiding patients, practices healthcare companies are put on the map!
+This company mixes patient care, tech, and business development into one, as well as aiding patients, practices and healthcare companies are put on the map!

-The premise of this platform is making life easy for patients, providing all of the healthcare options they could possibly need in one place, and easy for doctors who want to list their practice for more customers to find.
+The premise of this platform is making life easy for patients, providing all of the healthcare options they could possibly need in one place, and making it simple for doctors who want to list their practice for more customers to find.

 The process is simple as ZocDoc allows website visitors to browse doctors and practices that take their insurance, then they can browse reviews on that specific list of doctors.